mauricechiodo/eim-case-studies/course/finance/quantitative-easing/modelling.md

 ## Modelling

 Macroeconomic models are designed to predict the chaotic system that is the economy.
 There is a broad range of methods designed to do this, ranging from the very simple to the extremely intricate.
-Most, with the advent of readily available supercomputers (eg your phone), will be able to be computed in a reasonable amount of time.
+Most, with the advent of readily available supercomputers (e.g. your phone), will be able to be computed in a reasonable amount of time.

 ## Portfolio Balance Model